Nutterules/ZettelKasten/000 Fleeting Notes/Kesubos perek 1 Mishna 10.md

-interesting application of **Rov** how does this align with Rov and chazaka elsewhere? are the people considered fixed? bit like the meat shop stuff *t*
+interesting application of **Rov** how does this align with Rov and chazaka elsewhere? are the people considered fixed? bit like the meat shop stuff (think this comes up in kesubos too somewhere)